 Quite a few deep and meaningful thoughts are being written about Argentine tango and life in the milongas.
 To my knowledge, room temperature has never been one of them.
-I am pleased to say that this terrible discrepancy ends right here.
-In this series of blog posts, from the perspective of the milonga organiser, I intend to uncover the ingredients that create the ‘Ideal Milonga’.
+This terrible wrong ends right here.
+One of the main motives for starting our milonga was my need for temperature despotism.
+I’ve resisted traveling to Mediterranean festivals because of the high temperatures.
+Milonga guests express opinions about temperature and have certain expectations.
 Optimal room temperature and humidity are essential for a good milonga experience.
 Too hot, you get a laid-back, humid atmosphere.
-Too cold, you get no atmosphere at all…
+Too cold, you get no atmosphere at all.

 Any discussion involving room temperature is incomplete without mentioning a) sweat and b) human body heat.
-I happen to be an expert on both topics.
-For many years, my family has identified me as the Secret Reason for Global Warming.
-Once, on a trip to Mongolia, while sleeping on a hillside in a raging storm, my body was used as the windbreaker for a group of expeditioners.
+I am an expert on both topics.
+For many years, my family has accused me of being the Secret Cause of Global Warming.
+They are sworn to secrecy now.
+Wouldn’t it be a simple solution to the climate crisis have me fall out of some window?
+Once, on a trip to Mongolia, while sleeping on a hillside in a raging storm, the group of explorers used my body as a windbreaker.
 Everyone who sought shelter behind me enjoyed a great night’s sleep.
 On camping hikes, during cold nights in a tent, my body keeps a family of four, and hundreds of hungry insects, perfectly happy.
-What would be useful during Mongolian nights, is not helping me to enjoy tango during hot, humid summers, nor centrally heated, winter milonga nights.
+My patented layer of fat may be useful during Mongolian nights, however, but isn’t helping me to enjoy tango during hot, humid summers or centrally heated, winter nights.

-If you are one of those dancers who doesn’t seem to sweat and looks perfectly composed under all circumstances, then, we have probably never met.
-I tend to avoid your kind.
-It is just too intimidating and embarrassing.
-It’s like dancing with Galadriel, the mightiest Elf queen from Lord of the Rings.
+If you are one of those dancers who doesn’t sweat and looks perfectly composed under all circumstances, we have probably never met.
+I avoid your kind.
+It’s just too intimidating and embarrassing.
+Like dancing with Galadriel, the mightiest Elf queen from Lord of the Rings.
 I need earthly creatures, with hot cheeks, desperately in need of a fan after each tanda.
-Like most tango dancers, I am not bothered by a little exchange of salty fluids during the course of an evening.
-A bit of humidity never hurt anyone, and hey, once you start sweating as a group, there is a point where most people stop caring about it.
-It only becomes unbearable, when, right in the middle of some dramatic pasada, you start dripping on the follower.
-As a result, the floor becomes harder on the knees.
-Clearly, the milonga organiser has failed in keeping the temperature below 22 degrees Celsius.
+Like most tango dancers, I am not bothered by a little exchange of salty fluids during the evening.
+A bit of humidity never hurt anyone, and once you sweat as a group, there is a point where most people stop caring about it.
+It only becomes unbearable, when, right in the middle of some dramatic pasada, you can’t avoid dripping on the follower.
+That’s where I draw a line.
+Also, the floor may become harder on the knees because of the humidity.
+Clearly, the milonga organizer has failed to keep the temperature below 22 degrees Celsius.

-If the room is too cold, on the other hand, the ladies generally feel it and complain.
-The floor remains very dry and slippery and people tell you about it.
-A general mood of frustration creeps in, which in turn, may make the boys grab an extra beer and start discussing soccer rather than dancing.
+If the room is too cold, the ladies usually feel it first and complain.
+The floor remains dry and slippery and people make sure you know about it.
+A general mood of frustration creeps in, which may make the guys grab an extra beer and start discussing soccer rather than dancing.
 Anything under 18 degrees Celsius will cause this.
-But what about temperature developing during the evening?
+But what about the temperature developing during the evening?
 A group of twenty people exercising is like putting a gas heater in the middle of the milonga.
-On average, we welcome between fifty or sixty dancers every Tuesday, that is three gas heaters.
-In normal Dutch-weather circumstances, the temperature then goes up to 24 degrees or higher, without counter measures.
-As you can clearly see, before becoming the Hottest milonga in town, you might have to work on being the Coolest.
+On average, we welcome between forty and sixty dancers every Tuesday, the equivalent of three gas heaters.
+In common Dutch weather, the temperature then rises to 24 degrees or higher, without countermeasures.
+Before becoming the hottest milonga in town, you may have to work your ass off on being the coolest.